cdl-geneseo/geneseo-dictionary/I/Interfaith-Center.md

 # Interfaith Center

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Interfaith Center

 Created by  Unknown User (jw33) on Apr 28, 2015

 Interfaith Center - n.
 A place on campus dedicated to cross faith relations and religious tolerance amongst students.
 Also available for meetings and receptions.&quot;The Muslim Student Association is hosting a prayer service for Ramadan at the Interfaith Center.&quot;As of 2015, 69% of students surveyed knew this place, 31.5% believed this was of local origins.(Whelehan G-M, 2015)